jerry9871/CausalLinkSim/README.md

 - Electrostatic force is a fundamental property of the particle (fermion) and its charge (Gauss's law) and the action quanta (boson) are distributed across causal links (my claim).
 - Length contraction is emergent phenomena observed within the fermionic particles and their causal interactions, due to the advanced/retarded interaction delivery along the causal links.
-- A light clock moving with constant speed relative to a stationary observer will appear to tick slower due to advanced/retarded wavefront delivery along the causal links.
-Within the Twin paradox concept, the total ticks measured by moving clock will be less than the stationary clock, which can be explained without the need istoropy of the speed of light (video by Dialect).
-In our case, the inertial coupling will provide concise explanation of the twin paradox.
+- A light clock moving at constant speed relative to a stationary observer will appear to tick slower due to advanced/retarded wavefront delivery along the causal links.
+Within the Twin paradox concept, the total tick count measured by moving clock will be less than the stationary clock at reunion, as predicted by the conventional theory.
+This is due to the combined effect of advanced/retarded wavefront and the inertial coupling (to be shown).
+A hint can be found in the Dialect video, where they demonstrated that twin paradox can be explained without the need for isotropy of the speed of light.
 - Magnetism is a time-dependent rotation of the electrostatic force vector, when observed as contribution from every nearby moving charged particle (Faraday's law in simple terms).
 - Light and other electromagnetic waves are emergent properties of the particles and their causal interactions.
 The combined effect of vector actions propagating along advanced/retarded causality wavefront yields to the perpendicular electric and magnetic propagating fields along null trajectories.